Services

 You implement a service by extending the Service

 class.
-Here is an example service for storing the messages we originally stored in a controller.
+Here is an example service for storing the .

 As shown in the example implementation above, the service has methods for adding and finding messages.